-Students should use their UTORid to log on to BIO A02 Webpages.
+Students should use their UTORid to log on to BIO A02 Course Blackboard page.
 Log onto Blackboard by clicking the "Portal" link on the UTSC Homepage NOTE: You will need a UTSC computer account in order to logon onto Blackboard.

 Always use your UTSC email address for contacting the Instructors, the Course/Lab Coordinator, and the Teaching Assistants (TAs).
 Emails from other email addresses will not be answered.
-Include the Course and Lecture/Practical Section or in the "Subject Line"
+Include the Instructors name and course code in the "Subject Line"